Algerian War: English-language historiography

-One of the first books about the war in English, A Scattering of Dust by the American journalist Herb Greer, depicted very favorably the Algerian struggle for independence.
+One of the first books about the war in English, A Scattering of Dust by the American journalist Herb Greer in 1962, depicted very favorably the Algerian struggle for independence.
 Most work in English in the 1960s and 1970s were the work of left-wing scholars, who were focused on explaining the FLN as a part of a generational change in Algerian nationalism and depicted the war as a reaction to intolerable oppression and/or an attempt by the peasants, impoverished by French policies, to improve their lot.
 One of the few military histories of the war was The Algerian Insurrection, by the retired British Army officer Edgar O'Ballance, who wrote with unabashed admiration for French high command during the war and saw the FLN as a terrorist group.
 O'Ballance concluded that the tactics which won the war militarily for the French lost the war for them politically.

-In 1977, the British historian Alistair Horne published A Savage War of Peace, which is generally regarded as the leading book written on the subject in English but is written from a French, rather than Algerian perspective.
-Fifteen years after the end of the war, Horne was not concerned about right or wrong but rather about cause and effect.
-Living in Paris at the time of the war, Horne had condemned French intervention during the Suez Crisis and the French bombing of the Tunisian village of Sakiet Sidi Youssef in 1958, arguing that the inflexibility of the FLN had won Algeria independence, creating a sense of Algerian national identity and leading it to rule an authoritarian but "progressive" FLN regime.

-In a 1977 column published in The Times Literary Supplement reviewing the book A Savage War of Peace, the Iraqi-born British historian Elie Kedourie vigorously attacked Horne as an apologist for terrorism and accused him of engaging the "cosy pieties" of bien-pensants as Kedorie condemned the Western intellectuals who excused terrorism when it was committed by Third World revolutionaries.
-Kedourie claimed that far from a mass movement, the FLN were a small gang of murderous intellectuals that used brutally-terroristic tactics against the French and any Muslim who was loyal to the French and that the French had beaten it back by 1959.
-Kedourie charged that de Gaulle had cynically sacrificed the colons and the harkis as Kedourie charged that de Gaulle had chosen to disregard his constitutional oath as president to protect all Frenchmen to ensure that "the French withdrew and handed over power to the only organized body of armed men who were on the scene-a civilized government thus acting for all the world like the votary of some Mao or Ho, in the barbarous belief that legitimacy comes from the power of the gun".
+In 1977, the British journalist Alistair Horne published A Savage War of Peace, regarded by some authors as the leading book written on the subject in English, though written from a French, rather than Algerian perspective.
+Fifteen years after the end of the war, Horne was accused of not being concerned about "right or wrong" but rather about "cause and effect".
+Living in Paris at the time of the war, Horne had condemned French intervention during the Suez Crisis and the French bombing of the Tunisian village of Sakiet Sidi Youssef in 1958.
+He'd argued that the "inflexibility" of the FLN had won Algeria independence, creating a sense of Algerian national identity, and leading the Front to rule over authoritarian but "progressive" FLN regime.
+In a 1977 review published in The Times Literary Supplement, Iraqi-born British historian Elie Kedourie attacked Horne as an "apologist for terrorism."
+Kedourie wrote that far from being a mass movement, the FLN were a "small gang" of "murderous intellectuals" who used brutal, terrorist tactics against the French citizens and military, and against any Muslim loyal to the French.
+Kedourie charged that de Gaulle had cynically sacrificed the colons and the harkis, disregarding his constitutional oath as president to protect all Frenchmen.